NYC Racial Discrimination Lawyer

 What Should I Do If I Am the Victim of Race Discrimination in the Workplace?

 Racial discrimination in the workplace can cause emotional suffering, mental anguish, and financial hardships for victims and their families.
-If you are a victim of racial discrimination, you should Contact our office today to speak with one of our experienced New York discrimination attorneys at Lipsky Lowe.
+If you are a victim of racial discrimination, you should Contact our office today to speak with one of our experienced New York employment attorneys at Lipsky Lowe.
 We will fight for your rights.

 Where and when you choose to file your workplace discrimination claim is very important.
 An attorney with experience in employment law and racial discrimination cases can determine if you should immediately move forward with a lawsuit.
 Our experienced employment attorneys will analyze all of the factors in your case and advise you on the best course of action.